asilich123/Resume_Projects/Excel/EXCEL:AUTOMATION - Morgan/README.md

 **Highlighted Abilities:** Full Excel automation, advanced formulas and functions, dashboard visualization.

-**Notes:** To update this dashboard, the only steps required are inserting new data, and updating today's date.
+**Notes:** To update this dashboard, the only step required is updating the data.

 ## Dashboard